tdulcet/Server-Status/README.md

 * Load time
 * Largest Contentful Paint time

-Users can hover over the toolbar icon to see a tooltip with the HTTP status line, IP address, Server location, Certificate issuer and expiration date, SSL/TLS protocol and HSTS status.
+Users can hover over the toolbar icon to see a tooltip with the HTTP status line, IP address, Server location, Certificate issuer and expiration date, SSL/TLS protocol, ECH and HSTS status.

 To monitor the status of one or more servers, please see the [Remote Servers Status Monitoring](https://github.com/tdulcet/Remote-Servers-Status) script.